 Protection of incumbent services/systems: The probability of false-vacancy-detection needs to be minimised, whereas the probability of false-occupancy-detection has no influence on the incumbent service/system protection.

 It needs to be further noted that the additive value of cooperative sensing is only realised when at least two devices of the cooperative sensing network are within the transmission zone of the incumbent user.
-If only one device senses within the transmission zone, the cooperative sensor is acting as a single sensing devices and no gain in detection performance is realised.
+If only one device senses within the transmission zone, the cooperative sensor is acting as a single sensing device and no gain in detection performance is realised.

 Single-device energy sensing